Rafflecopter/node-qb/README.md

 Options:

 - `port` Port Number (if not present, no server will be started to listen)
+- `app` Allows one to pass in an express app of their choosing.
 - `base` Base api prefix
 - `retry` Number of retries before quitting a push call.